-We have observed an overall tightening and increasingly competitive labor market, which could inhibit our ability to recruit, train and retain the employees we require at efficient costs and could lead to increased costs, such as increased overtime to meet demand and increased wage rates to attract and retain employees.
-We rely on the management and leadership skills of our senior management team.
+We have observed an overall tightening and increasingly competitive labor market, which could inhibit our ability to recruit and retain the employees we require and could lead to increased costs, such as additional overtime to meet demand and increased wage rates to attract and retain employees.
+We rely on the knowledge, experience, and leadership skills of our senior management team.
 Our senior executives are not bound by employment agreements.
 The loss of the services of one or more of our senior executives or other key personnel could have a significant adverse impact on our business.